On the joint estimation of flow fields and particle properties from Lagrangian data: Concluding remarks

 \section{Concluding remarks}

-This work investigates the joint observability of flow states and particle properties using Lagrangian track data.
+This work numerically investigates the joint estimation of flow fields and particle properties using Lagrangian track data.
 The problem is motivated by two central challenges in LPT experiments: noisy particle tracks and inertial transport effects.
-Existing DA algorithms rely on error-prone velocity estimates derived from fitted tracks and assume ideal tracer particles with zero slip, both of which compromise the fidelity of Eulerian reconstructions.
-To overcome these limitations, we propose to reconstruct the flow and particle states jointly from track data, under the combined constraints of disperse multiphase flow physics and known localization uncertainties.
+Existing DA algorithms rely on error-prone velocity estimates derived from fitted tracks and assume ideal tracer particles with zero slip, both of which can compromise the fidelity of Eulerian reconstructions.
+To overcome these limitations, we propose to reconstruct the flow and particle states jointly from track data, under the combined constraints of disperse multiphase flow physics and known\slash estimated localization uncertainties.
 The resulting framework, termed NIPA, is built on a PINN architecture that couples a neural flow model with a set of kinematics-constrained track models, with one for each particle.
-Joint training of these models yields flow fields and particle properties---\emph{positions, diameters, densities}---that at once satisfy governing physics and match the LPT data.
+Joint training of these models yields flow fields and particle properties that at once satisfy governing physics and match the LPT data.

 We test NIPA across a range of particle-laden flows: incompressible turbulence with ideal tracers in \S~\ref{sec: tracer}, incompressible turbulence with inertial particles in \S~\ref{sec: inertial: HIT}, and compressible, shock-dominated flow with inertial particles in \S~\ref{sec: inertial: cone}.
-For each case, we ask whether the available track data, together with the governing physics, suffices to recover both flow states and unknown particle properties.
-In this sense, our results, which demonstrate successful joint reconstructions, constitute empirical existence proofs of joint observability under realistic conditions.
-We also examine how seeding density, noise magnitude, and Stokes number influence reconstruction robustness in \S~\ref{sec: sensitivity}.
+For each case, we ask whether the available track data, taken together with the governing physics, suffices to recover both flow states and unknown particle properties.
+We also examine how seeding density, noise magnitude, and Stokes number influence the robustness of reconstructions in \S~\ref{sec: sensitivity}.
 From these studies, four main conclusions emerge, as summarized below.